There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 Consult your vet who will swab the affected area, diagnose the problem and prescribe the appropriate medication for the yeast and any underlying issues.

-Opt for a fresh food diet8, like Lyka, which reduces inflammation8 and increases immune function.
+Opt for a fresh food diet6, like Lyka, which can help to reduce inflammation and supports immune function.

 4. Ringworm